Finland in the Eurovision Song Contest 1974: Final

 The final was held on 16 February 1974 at Finlandia Hall in Helsinki.
 The winner was chosen by a professional jury consisting of 20 members.
 Each juror distributed their points between 1–5 points for each song.

-In addition to the performances of the competing entries, the interval act featured British singer-songwriter Roger Whittaker performing "Finnish Whistler" and "Mamy Blue.
+In addition to the performances of the competing entries, the interval act featured British singer-songwriter Roger Whittaker performing "Finnish Whistler" (theme song to Patakakkonen, a long-running Finnish cooking show) and "Mamy Blue.